Purchases made through links earn us a small commission, at no extra cost to you.

 When we were in Hallstatt, our short visit meant we had to choose between visiting the salt mines or the nearby Dachstein Ice Cave.
 Hallstatt is known for its long, prosperous history of salt mining, so I almost felt obligated to go tour the mines.
 Once I tuned into my instincts, instead of the guidebook hype, I realized I very much wanted to go to the ice cave.
 I do not regret our choice one bit!

 The Dachstein Ice Cave was the first ice cave I have ever visited, so it completely blew my mind!
 The giant cave was an impressive mixture of ice and stone, all beautifully illuminated with coloured lights.
-I was captivated by this underground world and would never have guessed by looking at the mountain, that this was inside.
+I was captivated by this underground world and would never have guessed by looking at the mountain that this was inside.

 Here are some of the photos I took during our guided tour of Dachstein Ice Cave.
 I’ll admit, this was not an easy place to photograph.
 The cave was really dark so I had to bump up my camera’s ISO to 6400, shoot with my lens wide open at f/2.8, and still try to handhold the camera at super slow shutter speeds (some as low as 1/20 of a second!)
 I couldn’t lag behind the group to try and get a good shot because as the guide got further ahead, the lights behind the group would turn off.
 I got left behind in the darkness more than once, and it was a little scary!

-Here’s a peek inside Dachstein Ice Cave!
+I hope you enjoy this peek inside Dachstein Ice Cave!

 Tips for Visiting Dachstein Ice Cave